|

 actually read?

-access.
-Researchers have demonstrated systems that use Wi-Fi signals almost like radar to
+Researchers have demonstrated that ordinary Wi-Fi routers can function almost like a

-connected, the amount of data generated inside an average household continues to grow.
+connected, the amount of data generated about a household’s daily activities continues to

 How to Monitor What Your Devices Are Doing